RPI-DATA/course-intro-ml-app/_build/index.md

 [Slack](https://rpi-data.slack.com/)  will  be  the  primary  method  of  communication.
 Please  download  the  Slack  App  for  your  mobile  and  desktop.

-This  [Dropbox  Share](https://www.dropbox.com/sh/n34sld9qjxyc2xi/AADTrNLgPlu2FNVEhHG04Qqxa?dl=0)  will  include  all  presentations.
+This  [Dropbox  Share](https://www.dropbox.com/sh/n34sld9qjxyc2xi/AADTrNLgPlu2FNVEhHG04Qqxa?dl=0)  will  include  all  presentations,  syllabus,  etc.

 ###  Prerequisites
 *None*